openvinotoolkit/model_server/docs/api_reference_guide.md

 If you already use one of these APIs, integration of OpenVINO Model Server should be smooth and transparent.

-Additionally OVMS provides preview of in process inference with its C API:
+Additionally OVMS provides in process inference with its C API:
 - [OVMS C API](./model_server_c_api.md)